pmagalha/so_long/README.md

 EBA satisfies her hunger with the little nigiris spread across the world.
 Her face turns demonic when hungry, and turns back to her original wobbly cuteness when fed.

-Disclaimer: Any resemblance to my girlfriend or any other actual person is purely coincidental.
+*Disclaimer: Any resemblance to any actual person or to my girlfriend is purely coincidental.*

 ![eating2](https://github.com/pmagalha/so_long/assets/136360645/1a25451c-7563-4dae-981d-787a7e7cf797)